-FishFish is one of the healthiest sources of lean protein.
-It is nautrally lower in saturated fat than poultry or beef.
+FishCertain types of fish are the healthiest sources of lean protein.
+They are lower in saturated fat than poultry or beef.
 Coldwater fish, such as salmon, is an excellent choice as it contains high amounts of omega-3 fatty acids, a "good" fat that can be beneficial to your health.

-Chicken and TurkeyPoultry is a good source of protein -- just choose white meat turkey and chicken as often as possible; it is lower in calories than dark meat.
+Chicken and TurkeyPoultry is a good source of protein, but the calorie count of poultry can vary. just choose leaner cuts of turkey and chicken as often as possible; it is lower in calories than dark meat.
 Be sure to remove the skin before eating.
 Ideal preparation methods include roasting, grilling, and baking.

 BeefWatching your fat and calorie-intake doesn't mean you have to give up beef.
 Choose cuts with the words "round" or "loin" in the name, and those that have less visible marbling.
 Trim any visible fat before you cook it or ask the butcher to do so before wrapping it up.
 When choosing ground beef, look for "lean" or "extra lean" on the label.

 EggsDespite getting a bad reputation a few years back due to cholesterol concerns, eggs truly can be part of any healthy diet.
-Eggs provide around five grams of protein per serving.
+The calories in eggs are low and they provide around five grams of protein per serving.
 They are the most budget-friendly protein source, at less than $2 a dozen.
-They are easy to prepare, and can be used creatively in many different ways, from breakfast, to sandwiches, to heartier dishes such as fritatta or quiches.
+They are easy to prepare, and can be used creatively in many different ways, from a healthy breakfast, to sandwiches, to heartier dishes such as fritatta or quiches.
 If you are concerned about cholesterol, just use fewer yolks (the fat and cholesterol is in the yolk).
 Tip: I like making scrambled eggs with one whole egg and two whites.

 Low-Fat DairyLow-fat dairy products are an ideal source of lean protein because much of the saturated fat has been removed from them.
-They provide vitamin D and calcium (which may help you lose weight).
+They provide vitamin D and calcium.
 Low-fat cheese, milk and yogurt are staples of a healthy diet as they can be worked into almost any meal or as a part of healthy snacks.

 Beans, Peas and LentilsBeans, peas, and lentils are also good lean protein sources, particularly for those who follow a vegetarian diet.
 They provide plenty of fiber, which most of us need to increase in our diets.
 The protein and fiber pack a "one-two punch" that can help you feel fuller much longer than other foods and thereby prevent overeating.
-Try adding them to other recipes such as chili, soup, or even salads, and gradually increase your serving size or frequency to avoid gastric woes.
+Try adding them to other recipes such as chili, soup, or throw them into a healthy salad, and gradually increase your serving size or frequency to avoid gastric woes.
 (Adding too much fiber to your diet at once can cause gas and cramps.)